 5. Processed Foods and Drinking

 Heavily processed foods are digested quickly, leading to a blood sugar spike.
 The dip that follows makes you hungry.
-Plus, scientists believe that sugary foods have the same impact on the brain's dopamine receptors as opioids, and food companies spend millions to make you want more, per a 2012 study in Current Topics in Behavioral Neurosciences.
+Plus, scientists believe that sugary foods have the same effect on the brain's dopamine receptors as opioids, and food companies spend millions to make you want more, per a 2012 study in Current Topics in Behavioral Neurosciences.

 The fix?
 Switch to nutrient-dense alternatives that contain protein, healthy fats and fiber.
 These provide a steadier, longer-lasting energy source.

 And watch the cocktails, since alcohol can lower your inhibitions and cause you to go overboard with unhealthy food.

 Overeating vs. Binge-Eating Disorder